davidfyffe/PeaceLifeWebsite/README.md

 ## Deploy
 `npm run deploy`

+This will build and push the code to branch on github Also clears the CNAME on the project.
+So re-do that everytime.

 ## CSS Grid

 The grid on this site was replaced with a custom version, built using CSS Grid.
 It's a very simple 12 column grid that is disabled on mobile.
 To start using the grid, wrap the desired items with `grid-wrapper`.
 Items inside the `grid-wrapper` use the class `col-` followed by a number, which should add up to 12.